I1yaEsenko/freeCodeCamp_JS/README.md

 <br>:white_check_mark: Compare Scopes of the var and let Keywords
 <br>:white_check_mark: Mutate an Array Declared with const
 <br>:white_check_mark: Prevent Object Mutation
-<br>Use Arrow Functions to Write Concise Anonymous Functions
+<br>:white_check_mark: Use Arrow Functions to Write Concise Anonymous Functions
 <br>Write Arrow Functions with Parameters
 <br>Set Default Parameters for Your Functions
 <br>Use the Rest Parameter with Function Parameters